bitcoinbrisbane/DappBrowser6000/README.md

 # fireWolf

 ## Abstract
-Unlike the internet where we have a set of clients browsers that render standardise HTML markup we do not have a *real* DAPP browser.
+Unlike the internet where we have a set of clients browsers that render standardise HTML markup we do not have a *real* dAPP browser.
 The goal of this project is to define a set of new HTML tags that allow developers to write HTML style code and interface directly with Ethereum smart contracts.
 We call this standard EML (Etherum Markup Langauge).

 ## Approach (Proxy)